 With the firings of team president Bruce Allen and head trainer Larry Hess, there was some optimism that Williams would have been receptive to considering a return, but it seems less and less apparent that could be the case.

-Trent Williams Asks Redskins for Trade or Release.
+Trent Williams Asks Washington Football Team for Trade or Release.
 Agent, “It’s Time.” was originally published on theteam980.com